textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 <txp::linkquote yield="id,name" id="19" wraptag="aside" class="classname" />
 ```

-In short, we’ve made a trade-off: less markup in the shortcode, but more markup in your article, and probably a more complex short-tag to have to remember (and a bit more of an eye-sore in your article body text).
+In short, we’ve made a trade-off: less markup in the shortcode, but more markup in your article (thus more of an eye-sore), and probably a harder short-tag to remember.

 Whether that is easier to grasp than earlier examples is subjective to the individual.
 And if you’re working on a collaborative site, you have even mare opinions to take into account.